Dancer Dominic North is currently touring with New Adventures, performing in Matthew Bourne’s Sleeping Beauty.

 Our Sleeping Beauty definitely has something for everyone whether you are a die-hard dance fan or not.
 It’s got a good story, good dancing, good music, good acting and humorous moments too.
 It’s light theatre at its very best.

 Bourne’s productions are all about getting audiences to engage.
 We have humour, crazy and lovable characters and stories that really draw you in – as well as lots of dance content.
 Matthew Bourne’s Sleeping Beauty is no exception and I am really looking forward to our run in Milton Keynes.

 Finally, what do you think will be next for Matthew Bourne’s New Adventures?
 What else do you think Mr Bourne might have up his sleeve?

-> Matthew Bourne’s Sleeping Beauty comes to Milton Keynes Theatre from Tuesday 26th January until Saturday 30th January 2016.
+Matthew Bourne’s Sleeping Beauty comes to Milton Keynes Theatre from Tuesday 26 to Saturday 30 January 2016.

 An abridged version of this interview is featured on Total MK.

-My preview for the Milton Keynes Citizen’s GO! supplement:
+I also wrote a preview for the Milton Keynes Citizen’s GO! supplement.

 Update 28 January 2016 : Read my review of Matthew Bourne’s Sleeping Beauty